den-materials/sass-intro-1/sass.md

 # Operations

-Sass allows us to do smoe simple math in our stylesheets
+Sass allows us to do some simple math in our stylesheets

 | Symbol | Operation      |
 |:-------|:---------------|